gaycoderprincess/MostWantedSM64/README.md

 Building is done on an Arch Linux system with CLion being used for the build process.

-Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common), [nya-common-nfsmw](https://github.com/gaycoderprincess/nya-common-nfsmw), and [CwoeeMenuLib](https://github.com/gaycoderprincess/CwoeeMenuLib)to folders next to this one, so they can be found.
+Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common), [nya-common-nfsmw](https://github.com/gaycoderprincess/nya-common-nfsmw), and [CwoeeMenuLib](https://github.com/gaycoderprincess/CwoeeMenuLib) to folders next to this one, so they can be found.

 Required packages: `mingw-w64-gcc vcpkg`